pommicket/bootstrap/01/README.md

 - `0f 05` `syscall`

 Here we read two bytes from our input file into memory address `0x400083`.
-Note that this corresponds to those two blanks bytes at the start of our error message.
+Note that this corresponds to those two blank bytes at the start of our error message.

 - `48 89 c3` `mov rbx, rax`